Confinement, The Asian Way

 In Chinese culture, confinement (Zuo Yue Zi) is for the duration of one month, but can be up to 45 days for greater healing.
+The duration of your confinement might also vary if you are recovering from caesarean.
 During Zuo Yue Zi, the woman is not supposed to exert herself, so her mother or mother-in-law will often live with her to cook and clean.

 Among modern families, the practice now is to hire a confinement nanny or to choose a confinement meal delivery service.

 Here is some more information about common traditional Asian confinement practices

 The most common recommendation is the no bathing and no hair washing practice for the period following the baby’s birth.
 If you have heard of this practice and don’t wish to follow it, you could still clean your hair with a gauze-like material dipped in alcohol and wrapped around the comb.
 Or you could use a ‘dry shampoo’ which is available in most pharmacies.
 As for not showering, which is a challenge in tropical weather, you could opt to take warm sponge baths with ginger or neem leaves.

 While showers and regular baths are not encouraged, specially made up herbal baths are a part of traditional confinement practices